 To meet the growing demand of our local community our EYFS space was redesigned and building work completed in 2018.
 We offer a purpose-built free flow environment that gives children the opportunity to learn playfully through a balanced approach of child initiated, adult directed and co-constructed play.
 In addition to our EYFS space we are also able to use the school grounds which include a wooded area which is fully resourced for outdoor teaching and learning.
 Our EYFS environment is well resourced, thoughtfully zoned and include additional benefits such as integral toilets for nursery, and low level sinks and kitchen areas.

 Children can enrol in our setting at the age of 3 where they will become a ‘Starlet’.
-When children start in Reception at the age of 4, they are based in our Sycamore and Poplar rooms which form a semi open plan unit with free flow access to the outdoor environment.
+When children start in Reception at the age of 4, they are based in our Sycamore room which form a semi open plan unit with free flow access to the outdoor environment.
 Your child will be assigned a base classroom and class teacher, who will be responsible for planning activities and monitoring your child’s achievements and progress.
 We have adopted a ‘shoeless’ learning environment and children are given opportunities to develop their independence, self-regulation and self-care by choosing where and for how long to engage in activities.
 Children are encouraged to be confident, independent learners who drive their own learning experiences.
 Children are supported by the adults in provision when making decisions on the appropriate clothing for their needs, slippers for inside, wellies, coats or wet play overall for outside.

 The Foundation Stage Curriculum has seven key areas of learning.

 - Understanding the World